 1) Current CyberSecuirty Managers: The first, and most obvious group, are people who are currently serving in cybersecurity management roles.
 If you lead a group of cybersecurity professionals, the CISM program will help you better understand your job and the role of cybersecurity in the enterprise.
 Whether you’re an incident response team leader or a chief information security officer, there’s plenty in the CISM curriculum that you can learn.

-3) Senior IT Leaders: The third group of people who often seek the CISM credential is senior IT leaders such as chief information officers (CIO), chief technology officers (CTO), and others who find themselves in a position where they supervise cybersecurity leaders.
+3) Senior IT Leaders: The third group of people who often seek the CISM credential is senior IT leaders such as chief information officers (CIOs), chief technology officers (CTOs), and others who find themselves in positions where they supervise cybersecurity leaders.
 The CISM program offers these individuals a chance to gain an in-depth understanding of cybersecurity’s role in the IT organization.

 4) Security Consultants: Consultants like me also pursue CISM certification, especially those who work in management and governance consulting.
 The CISM demonstrates to current and potential clients, that a consultant has the breadth of knowledge and the experience to back their work.

-Is the CISM for you?
-If you fit into one of the four categories noted above, it’s likely that you’ll learn a lot during the CISM process that will benefit your career, and the credential will better position you for your next career opportunity.
+Is CISM for you?
+If you fit into one of the four categories noted above, you’ll likely learn a lot during the CISM process that will benefit your career, and the credential will better position you for your next career opportunity.

 To prepare and pass this exam successfully on the first attempt, we highly recommend the following approach based on my experience in passing this exam.